fossabot/oep-python-online/README.md

 other one to see the results.
 If errors occur, a notice is shown and the relative line is underlined in red.

+Furthermore, it is possible to read a PDF next to the input/output boxes.
+It is also possible to directly insert some snippets of code in order to be able to test them straightaway.

 ### How to install
 1. Download and unpack the latest release [here](https://github.com/Free-Polito/fare-python-online/releases)